swat0017/ME08/README.md

 INTEGRATION OF OUR APPLICATION WITH AMAZON WEB SERVICES:

-Aws rds endpoint- mydatabase-1.cj1vq2k4dclz.us-east-1.rds.amazonaws.com Steps-Log in to AWS console->Services->Search for Lambda->Create function->function name,choose python script->upload python script zip file->Test lambda
+Aws rds endpoint- mydatabase-1.cj1vq2k4dclz.us-east-1.rds.amazonaws.com Steps-
+a.
+Log in to AWS console

+b.
+Services

+c.
+Search for Lambda

+d.
+Create function

+e. function name,choose python script

+f. upload python script zip file

+g.
+Test lambda

 For each individual query a seperate lambda function is created and API gateway is integrated to a lambda function for API access from outside

 Steps for creating API gateway-once the lambda function is created and tested successfully,we can expose it via an api gateway for external access.
+a.
+AWS console

+b.
+Services

+c.
+Search for API Gateway

+d.
+Create API

+e.
+REST API build

+f.
+API name

+g. create resource

+h.
+Create method

+i.
+GET

-AWS console->Services->Search for API Gateway->Create API->REST API build-> API name->create resource->Create method->GET-> Select integration type lambda and map lambda function-DEPLOY API ->Stage dev
+j.
+Select integration type lambda and map lambda function

+k.
+DEPLOY API ->Stage dev

-Once the API is deployed successfully you can access the resource from outside to get the JSON response This URL is integrated in the java side app->src->main->java->com->example->me08->networkconnection->APIGatewayConnection.java
+Once the API is deployed successfully you can access the resource from outside to get the JSON response This URL is integrated in the java side app
+->src

+->main

+->java

+->com

+->example

+->me08

+->networkconnection

+->APIGatewayConnection.java
 All methods accessing AWS api gateway are written here with base url as https://4jv3dcocbj.execute-api.us-east-1.amazonaws.com/dev/

 Please refer to this link for more information : https://docs.aws.amazon.com/lambda/latest/dg/with-android-example.html